 Understanding what Compilatio Studium brings you

-Compilatio Studium combines similarity detection software with a clever toolkit.
+Compilatio Studium combines plagiarism checking software with a clever toolkit.

 Analysing your document with Compilatio's Studium software validates the quality of your assignment